Courses

 Course Taught in English

-This one-credit course is a survey of major topics in Russian culture from its beginnings to the present.
-It acquaints students with fields of inquiry in Russian language, literature, linguistics and culture and provides the necessary background for further study.
-It is intended as an introductory course for interested students with little or no background in these subject areas.
-The course is team-taught by members of the Department of Slavic Languages.
-In the final three classes of the semester, professors will report on their individual research.
+This one-credit course surveys major topics in Russian culture from its beginnings to the present.
+It acquaints students with various issues and fields of inquiry in Russian language, literature, and culture and provides background for further study.
+It is an introductory course for interested students with little or no background in these subject areas.
+The course will be team-taught by members of the Department of Slavic Languages and will be primarily in lecture format.
+In the final three classes of the semester, a professor will be reporting on his or her individual research.
 All lectures and readings are in English.
-(1 credit)
+(No prerequisites.
+Students need not have taken Russia A to Z I.) (1 credit)

 Course Taught in English